Discriminating scalar ultralight dark matter from quasi-monochromatic gravitational waves in LISA: Bayesian inference to discriminate ULDM from GW

 Those values must be compared with the SNR values of DM data Eq.~\eqref{eq:SNR_DM_data}.
 One can notice that the SNR and RNR are of the same order of magnitude, and are larger than 1, meaning that the model poorly fits the data.
 This conclusion is strengthened by Fig.~\ref{fig:GW_DM_res}, where the residuals have a similar power density as the signal.

 \paragraph{Model comparison}

 We now compare the two models by means of the Bayes factor.
 For the DM signal and both models introduced in the previous sections, we find

 which indicates that the DM model is by far preferred, given the scalar DM signal that was injected in the simulated data.
+To strengthen our findings, we perform another model comparison assuming a scalar DM signal with lower SNR, i.e we generate a dataset containing a DM signal with $Q_d \rightarrow Q_d/10$.
+We perform a new fit of a DM model, whose posterior distributions are shown in Fig.~\ref{fig:corner_DN_low_SNR}.
+As before, all the injected parameters are correctly retrieved except the coupling and the velocity, for the same reasons as in the first fit.
+We then fit a GW model on this dataset and perform a model comparison.
+We find $\log \mathcal{B} = \mathcal{O}(10)$, i,e the DM model is still preferred over the GW one, with a lower strength of evidence (consistent with the scaling $\mathrm{log}\mathcal{B} \propto \mathrm{SNR}^2$ for Gaussian likelihoods) as compared to the case with larger SNR, but still with decisive preference.

 This demonstrates that LISA will be able to make the distinction between a DM signal (with a Compton frequency within the LISA band and with an interaction parameterized by Eq.~\eqref{dilaton_lagrangian}) and a GB if using more than one year of data and if the signal is larger than the LISA noise.
 This is one of the main results of this paper, which was not explored previously.

 This means that all the previous studies (see e.g. \cite{Yu23, Morisaki21, Morisaki19, Pierce18, Yao24} which derived the sensitivity of LISA to ULDM couplings inducing oscillating accelerations on test masses, are valid in the sense that with realistic orbits and at least one year of data, a scalar DM has a singular signature on the detector, different from the ones of GB, and therefore it can be identified.